AleMorales9011/ForgeWare/006-DOCKER SWARM/README.md

 - Worker node script

 # Vagrant File
 First, we must create a Vagrantfile; which is a configuration file used with Vagrant, a tool for managing virtual machines.
 It acts as a blueprint for setting up your development environment.
+In this case, we use it to create and set up 3 virtual machines in combination with bash scripts.

 ```ruby
 # -*- mode: ruby -*-